luan/teapot/Godeps/_workspace/src/github.com/cloudfoundry-incubator/receptor/doc/lrps.md

 #### Networking

 Diego can open and expose arbitrary `ports` inside the container.
-Currently, if at least one `port` is opened and `routes` are defined, Diego will automatically register the **first** port on the container with the [router](https://github.com/cloudfoundry/gorouter).
-Consumers that attempt to access one of the routes in the `routes` array will be connected via the router to one of the ActualLRP instances currently running.

-There are plans to generalize this interface and make it possible to build custom service discovery solutions on top of Diego.
+There are plans to generalize this support and make it possible to build custom service discovery solutions on top of Diego.
 The API is likely to change in backward-incompatible ways as we work these requirements out.

+By default network access for any container is limited but some LRPs might need specific network access and that can be setup using `egress_rules` field.
+Rules are evaluated in reverse order of their position, i.e., the last one takes precedence.

+> Lattice users: Lattice is intended to be a single-tenant cluster environment.
+In Lattice there are no network access constraints on the containers so there is no need to specify `egress_rules`.

 #### `ports` [optional]